 IMPORTANT: If you had a history of liver, kidney or any other problems involving alcohol or creatine I strongly suggest you stay away from it.

-Tell us your own opinion on this topic in the comments section below, we would love to hear from you.
+Tell me your opinion in the comments section below, would love to hear from you.